rock-core/rock-osdeps-package_set/README.md

 ```

 Activation of individual packages is also possible, but currently somewhat
-inconveniant see Section "Known Issues -> 2."
+inconvenient see Section "Known Issues -> 2."

 ### As part of an Autoproj-based workspace
 Either start with a fresh bootstrap: